The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 You will need to meet one of the criteria to be able to study for the ACA from ICAEW.

-ACCA students and affiliates members could be eligible for credits for prior learning (exam exemptions) for up to 12 out of the 15 ACA exam modules.
-This would mean that to become an ICAEW Chartered Accountant, you would need to complete the rest of the ACA exams, complete our technical work experience, initial professional development requirements and the online ethics training programme.
+ACCA students and affiliates members could be eligible for credits for prior learning (exemptions) for up to 12 out of the 15 ACA exam modules.
+This would mean that to become an ICAEW Chartered Accountant, you would need to complete the rest of the ACA exams, complete our practical work experience, professional development requirements and the online ethics training programme.

 You are encouraged to apply as early as possible for any credits for which you feel you may be eligible.
 Applications will be assessed on a case-by-case basis.

 For ICAP members, the ACA from ICAEW is a combination of exams and ethics training.
 (Please continue with Steps 1-4 below).